trully87/Promopaketi/replit.md

 # Brain Box Gift Packages - E-Commerce Platform

 ## Overview
 Brain Box is a premium e-commerce web application focused on luxury gift packages for the Serbian/Montenegrin market.
-It offers diverse product categories like New Year's, Corporate, Eco, Local Producers, and Premium VIP packages, with full bilingual support.
-The platform includes a customer-facing storefront for browsing and inquiries, and an admin panel for comprehensive management of products, categories, content, and subscribers.
+It offers diverse product categories like New Year's, Corporate, Eco, Local Producers, Technology, Sport & Recreation, and Premium VIP packages, with full bilingual support.
+The platform includes a customer-facing storefront for browsing and inquiries, a custom package CTA section, and an admin panel for comprehensive management of products, categories, content, and subscribers.
 The project aims to provide a scalable, feature-rich platform with a premium user experience.

 ## User Preferences
 Preferred communication style: Simple, everyday language.